niwinz/moment-tokens/README.rst

 moment-tokens
 =============

-Some usefull tokens translations for momentjs_, this library adds ``strftime`` method for unix style and ``phpformat`` for php formatingtokens.
+Some usefull tokens translations for momentjs_, this library adds ``strftime`` method for unix style and ``phpFormat`` for php formating tokens.
 This library only translates tokes to the native `momentjs` tokens.

 .. _momentjs: https://github.com/timrwood/moment